pieterblok/sizecnn/README.md

 ## License
-Our software was forked from ORCNN (https://github.com/waiyulam/ORCNN), which was forked from Detectron2 (https://github.com/facebookresearch/detectron2).
+Our software was forked from [ORCNN](https://github.com/waiyulam/ORCNN), which was forked from [Detectron2](https://github.com/facebookresearch/detectron2).
 As such, our CNN's will be released under the [Apache 2.0 license](LICENSE). <br/>

 ## Citation